Avocado production in Mexico: Cartel involvement

 The CJNG in particular have had the most violent encounters as they are already a well-established cartel.
 In 2019 they killed nine people in Urapan and hung the corpses of their victims over a prominent overpass in the city.

 Due to the high cartel violence, many communities have banded together and have begun taking measures against the cartels.
 For affluent towns rent the police to defend their farms and workers from the cartels.
 However, for communities that can't afford to rent out a police force, they may form their own militias, sometimes referred to as "autodefensa" groups.
 Several such examples are the farmers of Tancítaro and their Tancítaro Public Security Force and the anti-avocado militia of Cherán.
 Both of these cities have different ways of approaching the avocado cartel problem.
-For Cherán, it is the outright banning of avocados, the planting, and logging to plant avocados is outright outlawed.
+For Cherán, it is the outright banning of avocado production.
+Planting or logging to plant avocados is outright outlawed.
 Any farmer caught planting avocados are sent to the town jail and must pay a fee.
-If the offense is repeated there land is requisitioned by the government.
+If the offense is repeated the land is requisitioned by the government.
 On the other hand, Tancítaro has come up with an opposite countermeasure.
 They still allow the export of avocados as it is a lucrative export for the city.
 The differences is they have bolstered the city's defenses through the use of bomb-proof checkpoints and a volunteer defense force to protect their avocado farms.